 Cross country skiing is a fantastic total body workout as it requires virtually all muscles to be used.
 Some of the obvious muscle groups used are your arms and legs.
 You arms work by exerting you forward through the snow, and your calves and thighs are also required to keep you balanced and ski further through the snow.
 What some people may not know though is the many benefits skiing has on your heart and lungs.
 It has been researched that the combination of an upper and lower body workout places a greater workload on the heart-lung system than any other sport in the world.
 Since so many different muscle groups are demanding oxygen from the heart due to how hard they’re working, skier’s hearts are larger and move blood more efficiently.
 It also has been cited that if you usually exercise by running, cycling, or swimming that skiing is a terrific off season sport as skiing works some of the same muscles while not putting as much strain on others.
 For instance, when we run long distances, heavy pressure is placed on our knees.
 However, skiing can alleviate this pressure and allow you to ski longer distances than you’re used to running.

 This club also has a table set up in the Hamel Recreation Center from time to time where you can find more information.
 So don’t let your boring workout let you break your resolution.
-Get involved and get fit!Tagged In: Fitness, Health, Healthy UNH, Rebecca Lastra, UNH, UNH Program
+Get involved and get fit!Tagged In: Fitness, Health, Healthy UNH, Physical Activity, Rebecca Lastra, UNH, UNH Program

 By: Rebecca Lastra

 Imagine being able to rake leaves or mowing lawns in exchange for a doctor’s visit.
 Well in Falmouth, Maine, there are thirty-three patients who do just that.
 An article published by NPR examines the structure behind True North’s system of “time dollars” and how patients can qualify for the program.
 True North is a non-profit medical clinic in Falmouth that allows low-income patients complete specific services in exchange to see a doctor.